Skip to content

 Benjamin Moore hit the nail on the head with this one!
 It is such a great color, and another true chameleon (which, if you stick around, you will know that I love a shapeshifting color).

-Vintage Vogue can look like a warm olivey-sage color, or almost black!
+Vintage Vogue can look like a warm olivey-sage color, or a neutral true sage!

 Benjamin Moore Ocean Tropic (2052-10)